MegalithicBTC/BLFS/readme.md

 **How it works with NWC:** BLFS uses Nostr Wallet Connect (NWC) to communicate with Lightning nodes, wallets, and vaults.
 Merchants provide a receive-only NWC connection string, and BLFS handles invoice generation, payment monitoring, and Shopify order fulfillment.

+**Incentives:** Developers (subject to agreement with Shopify merchants) can earn fees on each Shopify sale through BLFS.
+One developer can service multiple merchants.

 ## License

 MIT License - see below for full text.